Managing Influencer Marketing: It pays to know the Code

 CAP, ASA and your venue

-As a venue using Influencer Marketing, you need to be aware of two regulatory bodies that monitor advertising.
-The CAP and ASA.
+As a venue using Influencer Marketing, you need to be aware of two regulatory bodies that monitor advertising: the CAP and ASA.
 CAP (Committees of Advertising Practice) writes codes that guide advertising.
 The ASA (Advertising Standards Authority) applies the CAP codes to advertising, yet venues are largely self-regulating at present.
-It is to your advantage to read the codes set out by CAP.
+It is to your advantage to read the codes set out by the CAP.
 Click here to learn more – CAP Codes.
 Specifically, take note of those which apply to endorsements and paid individuals (Influencers).

 The main concern

 As a result, CAP has revised its standards.
 CAP requires an Influencer posting to use the hashtag #ad or #Spon in a clearly visible manner.
-Posts that use #ad are a signal to Instagram users that the advert they are viewing is a bona fide advertisement for the venue.
-Even though the Influencer is endorsing the advert.
+Posts that use #ad are a signal to Instagram users that the advert they are viewing is a bona fide advertisement for the venue even though the Influencer is endorsing the advert.
 As the manager of your venue’s Influencer Marketing campaign, it is important to read and understand the CAP codes.
 They are specific in the definition of advert versus endorsement.

 We can help you educate yourself and give assurance to your customers and Influencers…